ververica/flink-ecosystem/README.md

 You will need a github `client_id` and `secret` to use any part of this project that requires authentication.

+You will also need docker to run mysql.

 ### Running the dev server

 - Clone the repo